Roland TB-303

 The Roland TB-303 Bass Line (also known as the 303) is a bass synthesizer released by Roland Corporation in 1981.
 Designed to simulate bass guitars, it was a commercial failure and was discontinued in 1984.
-However, cheap second-hand units were adopted by electronic musicians, and its "squelching" or "chirping" sound became a foundation of electronic dance music genres such as acid house, Chicago house and techno.
+However, cheap second-hand units were adopted by electronic musicians, and it became a foundation of electronic dance music genres such as acid house, Chicago house and techno.
 It has inspired numerous clones.